Control plane scaling

 - Familiarize yourself with the concepts and complete the tutorial.

-- Refer to the metrics listed above in readonly scaling section.
+- Refer to the preceding metrics in the read-only scaling section.

 - An existing AMI or image template created and available.
 Ensure this template has the

-parameter listed in the server configuration.
-Packer can be used to make this process easy. - If using redundancy zones, ensure the
+non_voting_server = trueparameter listed in the server configuration.
+Use Packer to make this process repeatable. - If using redundancy zones, set the

-is set and your TF deployment pipeline supports this. - Leveraging Terraform and the relevant providers can make the implementation much quicker.
+redundancy_zoneand your Terraform deployment pipeline supports this. - Leveraging Terraform and the relevant providers can make the implementation much quicker.
 Configuring these components from scratch is out of scope of this document, however below are links to get you started.

 - AWS Terraform provider resources